 We can gain some insight by comparing the syntaxes of figures 1 and 2.
 In particular, we see that figure 2 is larger (more verbose).
 However, it is also more explicit about key information, such as whether there is communication between concurrent components.
 Moreover, it is much more literally hierarchical, and thus, at each level of the hierarchy, the diagram presents a simple abstracted view of the system.
 Such an explicitly hierarchical syntax may scale more easily to large models.
-Note that although the model in figure 1 uses a single sheet, Statechart tools typically allow to spread different hierarchy levels across several sheets as well, i.e., both of the parallel macro states could have been placed into separate sheets.
+Moreover, we will show below that it facilitates sharing of model components across distinct models.
+Note that although the model in figure 1 uses a single sheet, Statechart tools typically allow to spread different hierarchy levels across several sheets as well, i. e., both of the parallel macro states could have been placed into separate sheets.